How long should I stay in my first job?

 Read your contract carefully

 Training new employees is expensive, so employers will not want you to take part in this training and then leave.
-Your contract might therefore involve working for a certain length of time after the training is completed, and could require you to cover some of the training costs if you leave.
+Your contract might therefore involve working for a certain length of time after the training is completed and it could require you to cover some of the training costs if you leave.
 Read your contract carefully, including the small print, and consider how the notice period and other restrictions might impact you in the coming years.
-If you feel like the contract protects the employer’s interests and not yours, don’t be afraid to discuss it with them or look for other opportunities.

 If you’re already in work but considering leaving